cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

       - HEALOW_CLIENT_ID=${HEALOW_CLIENT_ID}
       - HEALOW_CLIENT_SECRET=${HEALOW_CLIENT_SECRET}
       - PUBLIC_URL=https://meremedical.local

+networks:
+  proxy: {}
 ```

+The app container is only reachable through nginx on the shared `proxy` network — no ports are published on it directly.

 Note that the directory name becomes the prefix for the container, we suggest naming the folder `mere-medical`.
 Create a nginx subdirectory, which contains folders `conf` and `certs`.
 Your folder directory should look something like this: